kyleshevlin/blog/README.md

 ## Thanks

 If you're here and reading this, I just want to say thank you.
 I hope you find something useful here.
-If you do, please tweet about what you read and learned.
-It's the best way to share it with others.
+If you do, please share about it on your platform of choice.
+It's the best way for others to discover it, too.